 6. How do you store pens, markers, and pencils?

 The only thing important here is whether you store them vertically or horizontally.
 You can check this on the pen itself.
 Some pens don’t work well if you store them vertically when they must be stored horizontally.
 (I think it’s an ink thing.)

 If you have many pens and markers, put them in mugs, jars, or any pencil holder.
 I love using jars or mugs that I got as gifts or made myself.
 But you can store them in small baskets or plastic containers.

 If you have different pens and markers, sort them all by color.

 9 questions answered about the best art journaling pens

 My goal was to try to answer these questions for you as best as I could because I know that many artists struggle with finding the right pen.

 I got frustrated many times over this and had many funerals for my ruined pens.
-But I love discovering new pens and markers and trying them out in my art journals.
-And by researching and experimenting, I’ve figured which pens work for me and give me the best results.
+However I love discovering new pens and markers and trying them out in my art journals.
+And by researching and experimenting, I’ve figured out which pens work for me and give me the best results.

-If I had to pick one of these pens or markers and take it with my art journal on a deserted island, I’d definitely take the uni pin black fine liners.
+If I had to pick one of these pens or markers and take it with my art journal on a deserted island, I’d take the uni pin black fine liners.
 They’re just awesome.
-With their fine points and thin lines, non-smudginess and being waterproof, what’s not to love there?
+With their fine points and thin lines, non-smudginess, and being waterproof, what’s not to love there?